-If you are travelling to the Secyhelles, and looking for the ideal compromise then Praslin is the perfect choice.
+If you are travelling to the Seychelles, and looking for the ideal compromise then Praslin is the perfect choice.
 More developed than La Digue but less than Mahé, Praslin offers the best opportunities for your next holidays on the Seychelles archipelago.

 Praslin is found 36 km north-east of Mahé.
 The island can easily be reached from there.
 Whilst you can reach Praslin from Mahé by boat, the best option is to book a charter flight with Air Seychelles.
 The flight is only 15 minutes long.

 Take the boat and you’ll be there in 45 minutes.
 Praslin comes just after Mahé, in terms of area and population.
+Rent a car with Car Hire Seychelles to enjoy your travelling in Seychelles.

 Being the Second largest island of the Seychelles, Praslin is home to the most exotic wonders of the archipelago.
 Praslin is an epitome of tropical splendour.
 One of the best examples is the Valley of Mai, a world heritage UNESCO site.
 This green oasis shelters endemic fauna and flora.
 Some of its plants grow not only nowhere else in the world but also nowhere else in the Seychelles!
 Her Panadol-white beaches makes her one of the best beach destinations in the world.